graysky2/modprobed-db/README.md

 Example running the script once every 20 minutes:

 	# crontab -e
 	*/20 * * * *   /usr/bin/modprobed_db store &> /dev/null

 DATA RECALL

 After the module database has been adequately populated, simply invoke /usr/bin/modprobed_db recall prior to compiling a kernel to load all modules followed by the make localmodconfig to do the magic.

+#Links
 AUR Package: https://aur.archlinux.org/packages/modprobed_db